murb ♥︎ ruby

 When to use x-objects?

-An article, posted 11 months ago filed in ruby, rails, ruby on rails, service, architecture & when to use.
+An article, posted about 2 years ago filed in ruby, rails, ruby on rails, service, architecture & when to use.

 So I wrote a few short articles on when to use FormObjects and Jobs and ServiceObjects.
 The question is of course “it depends”, but the leading principle I have is keep it simple.
 That being said, for inspiration, some suggestion for different layers to manage the application complexity from Vladimir Dementyev’s talk on Railsconf: